-Before, we’ve defined motion graphics as taking “the concepts of graphic design into the realm of video.”
-Motion graphics artists use the visual techniques of graphic designers, we said, but their images move.
+Previously, we’ve defined motion graphics as taking “the concepts of graphic design into the realm of video.”
+Motion graphics artists do use the visual techniques of graphic designers, we said, but their images move.

 - They favor abstract concepts instead of stories,